dmitry-shashev/mono-graph/doc/install/0-engine.md

 Change `./apps/ui-e2e/project.json`

-Add `serve-all`
+Add `e2e-serve-dev` and `e2e-serve-prod`

-And in runners replace with `"devServerTarget": "ui-e2e:serve-all"`
+And in runners replace with `"devServerTarget": "ui-e2e:serve-dev"`

+> The problem there that we can start only one specific target but in this project
+> we have 2, so the default start command was replaced by the custom one

 #### For tests